abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    New-AzBastion @parameters3
    ```

+1. If the last command is still running, please click on **New session** from top in the terminal and proceed to the next task.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.